Chagos Marine Protected Area: Exclusion of Chagossian peoples

 The Chagos MPA was designated in 2010, during a legal deliberation about whether natives of Chagos would be able to return to the island after forty years of exile.
 If they return, they will not be able to fish for subsistence because of the MPA's status as a strict no-take reserve.
 Despite this, fishing is allowed around the atoll of Diego Garcia, the island where the joint UK-US military base is located.
 Diego Garcia, the only current pollution source in the archipelago, is exempt with the purpose of maintaining military operations.
-The establishment of the Chagos MPA sustains the injustice that the prior removal of the indigenous Chagossians represents by ignoring their pursuits to return to their home.
 Even though the rights to the archipelago are disputed, the sovereignty of Chagos clearly rests with the UK, who have complete control of access to and withdrawal of resources from the islands.
+A Chagossian resettlement plan, overseen by international experts, will be discussed in June 2025.
+In June 2025, the Great British PAC, with militant of right of chagossien launched a legal action aimed at demonstrating the illegal actions of the British government in signing this restitution agreement.